Huaxia-Interactive/Huaxia-Hub/README.md

 # NOTICE

-Download from the v1.0 branch, not the main.
-The main branch is designed for sorting files only; files are not configured properly.
-We put files there to be pushed to the other branches.
+v1.0 branch is broken; we will fix it soon.
+Downloading is currently not available.

 # Huaxia Hub